 Google Cloud

-~12-13% of revenue
+~12-13%

 Reached sustained profitability; scaling rapidly with AI workloads; margin expansion trajectory is the key incremental driver of group profit growth.